primaza/primazactl/README.md

     - To generate a suitable config file:
         - Run `make config` from the repository
         - The config will be created: `out/config/service_agent_config_latest.yaml`
+- `--namespace NAMESPACE`
+    - Namespace to use for service agent.
+    - Default is `primaza-service`.
+- `--main-namespace MAIN_NAMESPACE`
+    - Namespace of primaza-main.
+    - Default is `primaza-system`.
+- `--version VERSION`
+    - Specify the version of manifests to use.
+        - see: [releases](https://github.com/primaza/primazactl/releases) for available versions.
+        - Ignored if a config file is set.

 # Testing